 Lamond has traveled extensively throughout the United States and to more than 40 countries promoting NAMM’s mission and the importance of music education.
 Speaking at conferences, in front of government leaders and education policy experts, Lamond has made a strong case for the proven benefits of music making throughout the lifespan and for increasing attention on the power of music and the arts as tools of creativity and innovation, health and wellness and cultural diplomacy to resolve conflict and bring people and countries closer together.

-Initially a Forestry major, Lamond is a graduate of the State University of New York, Morrisville with an AAS degree in Business Administration.
+Initially a Forestry major, Lamond is a graduate of the State University of New York, Morrisville, with an AAS degree in Business Administration.
 He has since been awarded two Honorary Doctorates, one in 2009 from the State University of New York, Potsdam, and the other in 2012 from VanderCook College of Music.
 Lamond was honored with the Midwest Clinic's Music Industry Award for his support of music education, and was awarded the Percussive Arts Society President’s Industry Award for his achievements in his field and support of the society.
-He has also been inducted into the National Boys and Girls Club Alumni Hall of Fame in 2007 and was the charter member of the Conn-Selmer Institute Hall of Fame.
-Under his leadership, NAMM was awarded the Americans for the Arts Corporate Citizen award, was honored by VH-1 Save the Music Foundation on their 10th anniversary and shared numerous television awards with Sesame Workshop for initiating a partnership that ultimately led to the creation of the Sesame Street Music Works program designed to promote the fun and benefits of playing music to preschoolers and their parents.
+He has also been inducted into the National Boys and Girls Club Alumni's and Conn-Selmer Institute's Halls of Fame.
+Under his leadership, NAMM has received the Americans for the Arts Corporate Citizen Award, was honored by VH-1 Save the Music Foundation on their 10th anniversary and has shared numerous television awards with Sesame Workshop for partnering on the creation of the Sesame Street Music Works program, designed to promote the fun and benefits of playing music to preschoolers and their parents.

 Prior to joining NAMM as director of market development in 1998, Lamond worked for NAMM member retailers in Sacramento for 16 years including 10 years with the award-winning Skip’s Music.
 Lamond is a member of the San Diego chapter of YPO, Young Presidents Organization and ASAE, the Center for Association Leadership.
 Lamond is married and has two teenage children.
 He is an active outdoorsman and drummer.